-Note: You may make the election to forgo the Illinois NLD carryback period by checking the box below Part II, Line 1a.
+Note: You may make the election to only carry the loss forward and to forgo the Illinois NLD carryback period by checking the box below Part II, Line 1a.
 This election must be made by the extended due date of the loss year return.
 Once made, the election is irrevocable.